naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/4.IP-Services/ip-services.md

 26. Which record type is used for an IPv4 address mapping to FQDN for DNS queries?
+- A. The A record
+- B. The CName record
+- C. The PTR record
+- D. The AAAA record

+A. C, the PRT (pointer record) is used to look up IP addresses and return FQDNs that are mapped to them.

+27. What gets appended to hostname queries for DNS resolution?
+- A. The DNS domain name
+- B. The DNS zone
+- C. The host header
+- D. The hostname PTR record

+A. A

+28. Which is the most secure method of name resolution for routers and switches?
+- A. DNS
+- B. PTR records
+- C. Static hostname entries
+- D. LLMNR

+A. C. (configured locally)

+29. Which type of DNS record holds the IPv4 IP address for a hostname?
-A. The A record
+- A. The A record
-B. The CName record C. The PTR record D. The AAAA record
+- B. The CName record
+- C. The PTR record
+- D. The AAAA record

+A. A.

+30. What limits the amount of time that a DNS entry is available in the DNS cache?
+- A. An A record
+- B. TTL
+- C. SOA
+- D. Default of 5 minutes

+A. B, the TTL limits the amount of time a DNS entry will be available in the DNS cache.